The details

 Start date: Awarding body: University of Essex Delivered by: Kaplan Open Learning For queries: Call +44 (0) 1206 489 358

-The course includes content relevant to meet the BPS’s requirements of the Graduate Basis for Chartered Membership Curriculum (GBC).
-This is an important step towards becoming a Chartered Member of the Society.
-If you hope to continue to study psychology after your degree, it is recommended that you choose an accredited course so that you can leave your options open for your future career.
+For aspiring psychologists, our course content meets the BPS’s requirements for the Graduate Basis for Chartered Member Curriculum (GBC), which is essential to becoming a Chartered Member of the Society.
+If you hope to continue to study psychology after your degree, it’s recommended that you choose an accredited course so that you can leave your options open for your future career.
+Graduate membership is an essential starting point for your career as a qualified psychologist and is a prerequisite for many BPS accredited postgraduate and doctoral programmes.
+Without eligibility for the GBC, you’ll be unable to complete society-accredited postgraduate and professional study.

 Why we’re great